 Training the mind is simple but not effortless.

 By practicing these methods for only a few minutes a day, you can develop more effective mental habits, allowing you to thrive amid the pressures, always-on nature, information overload, and distractions of daily life.
 With repeated effort, you can develop greater focus and awareness and be able to concentrate in the middle of chaos.

-Ultimately, you can cultivate a mind in balance: clear, relaxed, and focused.
+Ultimately, you can cultivate a balanced mind: clear, relaxed, and focused.

 If you enjoyed this, join the 300+ other weekly readers by subscribing.